Elite Pete! Saint Peter's tops Purdue, makes 15 seed history

 Daryl Banks III scored the tying and go-ahead baskets that pushed Saint Peter’s to the brink of the Final Four, the suddenly popular Peacocks thriving off a home-court edge to beat third-seeded Purdue 67-64 on Friday night.

-The Peacocks (22-11) added the Boilermakers to their string of upsets and will face either UCLA or North Carolina in the East Region final on Sunday.
+The Peacocks (22-11) added the Boilermakers to their string of upsets and will face North Carolina in the East Region final on Sunday.

 Saint Peter’s had the fans inside the packed Wells Fargo Center on its side from the opening tip and the arena erupted when Banks tied the game 57-all on a turnaround jumper.
 He hit a driving layup with 2:17 left that made it 59-57.